jss367/jss367.github.io/_posts/2020-01-30-jupyter-environments-and-kernels.md

 #### Adding Kernels

-You'll need to be in the envrionment that you launch Jupyter for this to work.
+You'll need to be in the environment that you launch Jupyter for this to work.
 Once you're there, you can add kernels like so:

 ```
 python -m ipykernel install --user --name myenv --display-name "Python (myenv)"